Tag Archives: DreamSpinner Communications

 So what did I learn from spending my formative years with the Bradys, the Cunninghams, the Partridges, the Huxtables, the Romanos, the Bunkers, the Clampetts and all the other TV families who became an indelible part of my memories?
 As it turns out, quite a bit!

 1. “Marsha, Marsha, Marsha!”
 Can’t you hear Jan Brady’s howl of frustration over her older, more popular, prettier sister?
 How many times have we looked at another business that seems to be ahead of us, has more followers on Twitter or more likes on Facebook, or that got a plum bit of PR and turned green with envy?
 Jan had to learn the hard way that being yourself is essential.
 Learn from other successful companies, but realize that you can’t just copy what other people do, you have to adapt it to be unique for you.
+Click here 65 if you need help building and maintaining a good reputation for your business to thrive and grow online.

 2. “Come on, get happy!”
 Six singing kids and their musical mother set out in a psychedelic school bus to rock the world.
 I loved the Partridge Family, and not just because of David Cassidy.
 It’s the show that taught me why you need an agent (although fortunately, both of mine are much better than Reuben Kincaide), and showed me that no matter how big and crazy your dream is, you can find a way to make it happen.